 Can we apply for certification?

 To apply for certification for your network you need to:

 - Have a member base of at least 25 persons residing in the country

 - Have an elected board

-- Have compliance with SI Code of Conduct
+- Comply with the SI Code of Conduct

 How to get certified – step by step